KathySnider/volunteer-scheduler/README.md

 docker-compose up -d
 ```

-Docker will install golang-migrate, and create the DB
+Docker will create the DB and its tables.

+Note: The first time you do this, the tables are empty.
+There is sample data, a
-Note: There is sample data and more information in the README.md in the database folder.
+script, and more information in the database folder.

 #### 3.B.2 Set up and run the server (vol_sched_api)